 Given the extreme relevance and complexity of the field, this special issue aims to bring together the contributions of scholars and practitioners with state-of-the-art papers focused on supply chain and operational resilience in the energy sector.
 Senior managers, policy makers, practitioners and the wider community of scholars are the targeted audience.

-Considering the need for a holistic approach, managerial, financial and technically oriented papers are all welcome, as long as the content can be understood by the target audience and the scope is adequately broad.
+Considering the need of a holistic approach, managerial, financial and technically oriented papers are all welcome, so long as the content can be understood by the target audience and the scope is adequately broad.
 Case studies, benchmarking of technological or operational alternatives and review papers are particularly welcome.